lastres0rt/udacity-health-tracker/README.md

 This project uses Gulp to help construct itself.
 Sass and BrowserSync also help automate testing and streamline development.

-(mostly this project is just to help me stay in practice.)
+(Mostly?
+This project is just to help me stay in practice.)